mlauss2/sandec/README.md

   - Rebel Assault II
     - few sound issues
   - Rebel Assault I
-    - palette issues resulting in wrong colors and black squares in some videos.
     - sound issues in a lot of videos.
+- Video decoding
-- Decodes almost all SMUSHv1/v2 (8bit-paletted) video codecs
+  - Handles all 8-bit codecs found in LucasArts DOS/Windows titles
-  - frame interpolation for codec47/48 videos (default on).
   - missing codecs 31/32 (RA1 for SEGA), due to no samples available.
   - BL16 video is implemented, but still buggy.
+  - frame interpolation for codec47/48 videos (default on).
 - Audio decoding
   - OK for COMI/Outlaws/MotS/SotE
   - acceptable for RA1/RA2/Full Throttle/The Dig